MrYsLab/python_banyan/docs/banyan_gateways.md

-Lines 160-165 check to see if the value of the *command* key is within the command_dictionary.
+Lines 160-165 checks to see if the value of the *command* key is within the command_dictionary.
-It if is, the command method is called.
+If it is, the command method is called.

 If it is not found, the *additional_banyan_messages* method is called.
-This allows you to easily add hardware specific commands not found in the command dictionary.
+ This allows you to add hardware-specific commands not found in the command dictionary easily.

 ```